As an eligible voter, you have the right to:

 - Vote without a Voter Information Card if your name is on the Voters List and you provide valid ID that shows your name.
 If you do not have ID, you can complete the Statutory Declaration confirming your identity;

-- Vote without a Voter Information Card if your name is NOT on the Voters List, provided you have valid ID that shows your name and residence AND complete the appropriate form;
+- Vote without a Voter Information Card if your name is NOT on the Voters List, provided you have valid ID that shows your name and current residential address AND complete the appropriate form;

 - Receive assistance while voting;

-- Have a sign language interpreter, or other interpreter, with you when you vote;
+- Have a sign language interpreter, or intervenor, with you when you vote;

 - Decline your ballot if you do not wish to vote for any of the candidates;